lepeiqen/simpleJava2C/readme.txt

 5 in the cur dir(have Cmakelists.txt and src files): mkdir build; cd build ;cmake ..; make ;

 6. jdk installed : /usr/lib/jvm/java-1.8.0-openjdk-amd64/

+7. run 'ldd testjni' : check the libs this bin/so depend on.